meal-match/frontend/README.md

  git stash pop
 ```

-Once you are ready to merge your changes, simply commit your changes, publish your branch, create a Pull Request, and notify the team to review your code.
+Once you are ready to merge your changes, simply commit any remaining changes, publish your branch, create a Pull Request, and notify the team to review your code.
+Two people will need to approve your changes before they can be merged.

 ### Pre-Commit Checks